RogueAngelfire/the_horseshoe_inn_v1/README.md

 without giving myself enough notes to see what I had done.
 However, justifingly this works as a majority of hospitality websites do just have a back adjust booking button.

+I would definately like to link the social media aspect to this project giving the customer a greater sense of trust and security.

+There is a lot of images with this project and that is because I wanted a to show case other views of the pub.

+## Submission Information

+Post submitting this assignment all my superuser information will be sent to the code institude to asses the websites function of add, edit and delete as suggested in the requirements.

 ## Media